ignite/cli/docs/guide/token_factory.md

 }
 ```

-In the `x/tokenfactory/client/cli/tx_denom_test.go`, adjust tests to match changes just made.
+In the `x/tokenfactory/client/cli/tx_denom_test.go` file, adjust tests to match the changes you just made.

 ### Types

-When creating new denoms, the denom will not have an initial supply.
-The supply is only updated when minting tokens based on the amount minted.
+When creating new denoms, the denom does not have an initial supply.
+The supply is updated only when tokens are minted, and is based on the amount that is minted.

+In `x/tokenfactory/types/messages_denom.go`:

-Remove `supply` parameter from `NewMsgCreateDenom` in `x/tokenfactory/types/messages_denom.go`.
+- Remove the `supply` parameter from `NewMsgCreateDenom`

-A few modifications needs to be done to `NewMsgUpdateDenom`in `x/tokenfactory/types/messages_denom.go`.
-Remove `ticker`, `precision` and `supply` from the function as these are parameters that cannot be changed.
+- A few modifications are also required in `NewMsgUpdateDenom` to ensure that parameters that cannot be changed, remove `ticker`, `precision`, and `supply` from the function

-Before you start implementing the custom logic for creating and updating denoms, add some basic validation to the inputs.
-You can restrict ticker to between 3 and 10 chars and also we want maxSupply to be greater than 0 in `x/tokenfactory/types/messages_denom.go`
+Before you start implementing the custom logic for creating and updating denoms, add some basic validation to the inputs in `x/tokenfactory/types/messages_denom.go`:

+- Restrict ticker to between 3 and 10 chars
+- Define `maxSupply` to be greater than 0

 ```go
 func (msg *MsgCreateDenom) ValidateBasic() error {